hakamaq/adcb-cp4a-workshop/README.md

-# adcb-cp4a-workshop
+# ADCB workshop

-This is all the covered material in the 3 day ADCB workshop for IBM Cloud Pak for Application
+All covered material in the 3 day IBM Cloud Pak for Applications workshop for ADCB